dbnegative/r53util/README.md

 Why this when I can use the AWS cli?
 Laziness and because it's a self-contained binary.
 I needed this functionality when automating host zone creation and updating.

 ## Current Functionality
-Export AWS route53 hosted zones and DNS record set.
-Each hosted zone is saved as a separate JSON file that contains the hosted zone information and complete dns record set.
+* Export AWS Route53 hosted zones and DNS record sets.
+Each hosted zone and associated record sets are combined as a separate JSON file
+* List AWS Route53 zone/zones and associated recordsets

 ##Build
 -  Clone the repo